Jtalbert15/Installing-Virtual-Machine-and-Windows-ISO-s/README.md

-# Setting up and installing Active Directory on our Virtual Machine
+# Setting up and creating our Windows Server 2019 VM
-We are going to download everything required to run windows 10 and windows server 2019 on Mac
+We are going to download everything required to run windows 10 and windows server 2019.
+We will also create our Windows Server 2019 Virtual machine.

 Step 1) Navigate to https://www.virtualbox.org/ and click on the large download virtual box button.